MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/web-application-proxy/Publishing-Applications-using-AD-FS-Preauthentication.md

 The general AD FS preauthentication flow is as follows:

 > [!NOTE]
-> This authentication flow is not applicable for clients that use Windows Store apps.
+> This authentication flow is not applicable for clients that use Microsoft Store apps.

 1. The client device attempts to access a published web application on a particular resource URL; for example https://app1.contoso.com/.